LibraryCarpentry/library-python/_episodes/03-data-types-and-format.md

 Now that we're armed with a basic understanding of numeric and character data types, let's explore the format of our survey data.
-We'll be working with the same *surveys.csv* dataset that we've used in previous lessons.
+We'll be working with the same `articles.csv` dataset that we've used in previous lessons.

 ~~~
 # note that pd.read_csv is used because we imported pandas as pd